 If you are using formula, the CDC provides infant formula feeding information to help you choose the right formula for you and your baby, learn how to safely prepare and store formula, and learn how much and how often your baby needs to eat.

-The AAP Healthy Children website also helps you learn the signs of hunger and fullness, and how to respond to your baby’s cues whether breast, bottle, or solid feeding.
+The American Academy of Pediatricians Healthy Children website also helps you learn the signs of hunger and fullness, and how to respond to your baby’s cues whether breast, bottle, or solid feeding.
 Check out Responsive Feeding-Set your baby up for healthy growth and development infographic to learn why responsive feeding is so important and how to set yourself up for success.

 Introducing Solid Foods